Seeed-Studio/wiki-documents/docs/Introduction_to_Artificial_Intelligence_for_Makers.md

 **[Google Magenta](https://magenta.tensorflow.org/)** An open-source research project is exploring the role of machine learning as a tool in the creative process.
 This project group is known to the public because of AI-powered Doodle [Celebrating-Johann-Sebastian-Bach](https://www.google.com/doodles/celebrating-johann-sebastian-bach)
 ![Alt text](https://raw.githubusercontent.com/SeeedDocument/Introduction_to_Artificial_Intelligence_for_Maker/master/1555056026898.png)

-And here are some demo even more interaction:
+And here are some demo of the interaction:

 [Magic Sketchpad](https://magic-sketchpad.glitch.me/) Every time you start drawing a doodle, Sketch RNN tries to finish it and match the category you’ve selected.